vierkzme/vierkzme/README.md

 Hello!
 I'm a software developer with a passion for web and mobile app development.
 I have skills in several programming languages such as Python, JavaScript, and Dart.
 I'm also proficient in web technologies like HTML, CSS and frameworks like CodeIgniter, Bootstrap and Flutter.

 ## Skills
-- Programming Languages: JavaScript, Python, Dart, PHP
+- Programming Languages: JavaScript, Python, Dart
 - Web Technologies: HTML, CSS
 - Frameworks: CodeIgniter, Bootstrap, Flutter